 In November 2005, Minnesota Gas filed a request with the MPUC to increase annual rates by approximately \$41 million.
 In December 2005, the MPUC approved an interim rate increase of approximately \$35 million that was implemented January 1, 2006.
 Any excess of amounts collected under the interim rates over the amounts approved in final rates is subject to refund to customers.
-Hearings were held in April and June 2006 and a decision by the MPUC is expected in late 2006.
+On November 2, 2006, the MPUC issued an order approving a rate increase of approximately \$21 million.
+In addition, the MPUC approved a \$5 million affordability program to assist low-income customers, the actual cost of which will be recovered in rates in addition to the \$21 million rate increase.
+The proportional share of the excess of the amounts collected in interim rates over the amount allowed by the final order of approximately \$8 million has been accrued as of September 30, 2006, and will be refunded to customers in late 2006 or early 2007.

 In December 2004, the MPUC opened an investigation to determine whether Minnesota Gas' practices regarding restoring natural gas service during the period between October 15 and April 15 (Cold Weather Period) are in compliance with the MPUC's Cold Weather Rule (CWR), which governs disconnection and reconnection of customers during the Cold Weather Period.
-In June 2005, the Minnesota Office of the Attorney General (OAG) issued its report alleging Minnesota Gas had violated the CWR and recommended a \$5 million penalty.
+In June 2005, the OAG issued its report alleging Minnesota Gas had violated the CWR and recommended a \$5 million penalty.
 In addition, in June 2005, the Company was named in a suit filed in the United States District Court, District of Minnesota on behalf of a purported class of customers who allege that Minnesota Gas' conduct under the CWR was in violation of the law.
-On March 28, 2006 the court gave preliminary approval to a \$13.5 million settlement which, if ultimately approved by the court following a hearing, will resolve all but one small claim against Minnesota Gas which have or could have been asserted by residential natural gas customers in the CWR class action.
-A further hearing by the court to consider approval of this settlement is expected during the third quarter of 2006.
-If also approved by the MPUC, the settlement will resolve the claims made by the OAG.
-During the fourth quarter 2005, the Company established a litigation reserve to cover the anticipated settlement costs under the terms of this settlement.
+On August 14, 2006 the court gave final approval to a \$13.5 million settlement which resolves all but one small claim against Minnesota Gas which have or could have been asserted by residential natural gas customers in the CWR class action.
+The agreement was also approved by the MPUC, resolving the claims made by the OAG.
+During the fourth quarter of 2005, the Company established a litigation reserve to cover the anticipated costs of this settlement.